WVURAIL/gr-radio_astro/examples/transients/README.md

 See LICENSE.txt and notices within individual files for licensing.

 The imported dual-stream graph retains separate signal and noise processing paths.
-The existing Full_detection_Flowgraph.grc uses a different shared-block variant and remains unchanged.
+The existing bench/full-detection-flowgraph.grc uses a different shared-block variant and remains unchanged.